Christ in Nehemiah

 Open the chapter → - Nehemiah 7Curated

-Nehemiah 7 opens with a wall finished, doors hung, and a city that now needs guarding - and the first thing Nehemiah does is look not for a soldier but for a trustworthy man.
+Nehemiah 7 opens with a wall finished, doors hung, and a city that now needs guarding - and the first thing Nehemiah does is look for a trustworthy man.
 He gives charge of Jerusalem to his brother Hanani and to Hananiah, and the single line that explains the choice carries the whole chapter: for he was a faithful man, and feared God above many (v.
 2).
-The gates are kept shut until the sun be hot, watches are set, and every man is posted over against h…
+The gates are kept shut until the sun be hot, watches are set, and every man is posted over against his house - the city is…

 Open the chapter → - Nehemiah 8Curated